-This site is not supported by any establishment other than my own.
+This site may contain affiliated links.
 Please see my disclosure to satisfy your curiosity.

 This is my first pandemic.
-My nonprofessional opinion is that it falls into the realm of the “worst time in history” category.
-It makes everything prior to 2020 seem so easy and simple.
+My nonprofessional opinion is that it falls into the realm of “worst time in history” category.
+It makes everything prior to 2020 seem easy and simple.
 For example, in 2019 it would be quitting my job.
 The 2020 remix version is quitting my job during a pandemic.

 Normally, a transition is cause for celebration (which truthfully there was some of that) but there were also delays, unexpected stints in unemployment, and copious amounts of patience which is not my forte.

 At my new federal gig, they are paying me three hours a week to workout.
 Best.
 Job.
 Ever!

 My mother happened to remind me that I hated wearing a uniform when I was a kid.
 So much has changed!

 Now, uniforms are my favorite.
 I don’t particularly enjoy the box cut of a government uniform or their penchant for gunmetal grey but I do appreciate not spending money on work clothes.
 In my mind, if they want me to look a certain way then they should pay for all that grey!